Date of Birth | 1841-11-10 | ||||

-Maria was the mother of Faustyna Morzycka and author of a truly priceless autobiography, whose original manuscript can be found in the Muzeum Stefana Żeromskiego w Nałęczowie.
+Maria Obuchowska-Morzycka was the mother of Faustyna Morzycka and the author of a truly priceless autobiography, whose original manuscript can be found in Muzeum Stefana Żeromskiego w Nałęczowie (Museum of Stefan Żeromski in Nałęczów).

 WORKS